Asking and Answering Questions

 Review and Closing(5 minutes)

-- Tell students, "It is important to ask and answer questions so you can understand the story better and become a better reader."
+- Remind learners that it is important to ask and answer questions so you can understand the story better and become a stronger reader.